 0 |

-The table above describes the following session: A visitor generated 4 pageviews in which the product color was green, 6 in which the product was red and 2 that were blue.
-All viewed items were T shirts for men priced under $50.
-He added two items to cart (red and green T shirts) but ultimately bought a single red T shirt.
+This table describes the following session: A visitor generated 4 pageviews in which the product color was green, 6 in which the product was red, and 2 that were blue.
+All viewed items were men's T-shirts priced under $50.
+The user added two items to the cart (red and green T-shirts) but ultimately bought a single red T-shirt.

-Note: A limited set of product attributes are used in affinity calculations in order to ensure that the calculations are performed efficiently.
-You can view which attributes are included in the calculation at the top of your Product Feed page.
+Note: A limited set of product attributes is used in affinity calculations to ensure that the calculations are performed efficiently.
+You can view the attributes included in the calculation at the top of your product feed page.
 To modify the list of attributes, speak to your Customer Success Manager.

 Step 2: Calculating